Second Language Studies (SLS)

 SLS 430 Pidgin and Creole English in Hawai‘i (3) Major historical descriptive, pedagogical aspects; pidgin and creole languages, linguistic change, language variation.
 Work with actual language data.
 Laboratory work required.
 Pre: 302 (or concurrent), or LING 102, or 600 (or concurrent); or consent.
 DS

 SLS 441 Language Concepts for Second Language Learning and Teaching (3) Language analysis—phonology, syntax, semantics, discourse for teaching second languages.
 Pre: one of 302 (or concurrent), LING 102, LING 320, or 600 (or concurrent); or consent.

 SLS 460 English Phonology (3) Basic course in English phonetics and phonology; emphasis on areas of interest to language teachers.
 Pre: 302 (or concurrent).
 DH

 SLS 480 (Alpha) Topics in Second Language Studies (3) Variable topics in special areas of second language studies: (E) second language learning; (N) second language analysis; (P) second language pedagogy; (R) second language research; (U) second language use.
-Repeatable two times in different topics.
+Repeatable three times in different topics.
 Pre: 302 (or concurrent) for (E), (N), (R), (U); 303 (or concurrent) for (P).
 Not applicable toward graduate degrees offered within SLS except by departmental consent.

 SLS 490 Second Language Testing (3) Measurement and evaluation of achievement and proficiency in second language learning.
 Pre: 302 (or concurrent), 441, LING 102, or 600 (or concurrent).